weirongxu/coc-floatinput/README.md

 Floating input for coc.nvim

-**Node**: Vim popupwin doesn't support the focus feature, So this extension only works on neovim
+**Note**: Vim popupwin doesn't support the focus feature, So this extension only works on neovim

 ## Install